core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   Conceptually, they should align well, and the implementation changes are likely limited to how the KDF is run.

-* An unprotection failure from a mismatched hash will not be part of the ideally constant-time code paths that otherwise lead to AEAD unprotect failues.
+* An unprotection failure from a mismatched hash will not be part of the ideally constant-time code paths that otherwise lead to AEAD unprotect failures.
 Is that a problem?

   After all, it does tell the attacker that they did succeed in producing a valid MAC (it's just not doing it any good, because this key is only used for deterministic requests and thus also needs to pass the Request-Hash check).

 # Unsorted further ideas